ANTONIN RÜCKL & SONS 1919-1939

-Two groups of Ruckl glass containers with lids, in various decors and colors, sizes are about 8 inches high.
+Groups of Ruckl glass containers with lids, in various decors and colors, sizes are 8 to 9 inches high.

 With permission, Truitt's Bohemian Glass Volume II, page 75

 Tango Sklo Wall Poster prepared by the NOVY BOR GLASS MUSEUM with A. Rückl & Sons drawings & catalog pages, bottom mark (SMNB) on all exhibit's many fine posters.

 Most of the content images are on this site.

 As many collectors of Bohemian glass know as well as glass museums, researchers and the Czech descendants of the A. Rückl & Sons family and employees.
 There is very little documentation available of their business dealings, details of their glass production, the volume, the exports, their marketing arrangements etc. This is due to the passing of time, the lack of access to the area during the Communist regime, and to the chaotic political climate of the early 20th century in that region.
 This has created a hugely challenging task for any accurate attributions to most of the Rückl decorative glass produced and exported before 1945.